mit-acl/mader/Readme.md

 roslaunch mader many_drones.launch action:=send_goal
 ```

-(if you want to modify the drone radius, you can do so in `mader.yaml`)
+(if you want to modify the drone radius, you can do so in `mader.yaml`).
+For the tables shown in the paper, the parameters (drone radius, max vel,...) used are also detailed in the corresponding section of the paper

 #### Octopus Search